Amazon arbitrage: Finding products and reselling – this is how the business model works

 How to sell tactical on Amazon Arbitrage?

-What is Amazon Arbitrage?
+What is Amazon arbitrage?

 Originally, the term “arbitrage” comes from finance and refers to the exploitation of price differences of the same asset in different markets to achieve as risk-free profits as possible.
 For example, a trader can buy an asset on one market at a lower price and simultaneously sell it on another market at a higher price.
-The word itself is derived from the French “arbitre,” which means “arbitrator.”
+The word itself is derived from the French “arbitre,” which means “referee.”

 Similarly, retail arbitrage or online arbitrage in retail and e-commerce refers to the practice of exploiting the price difference between two or more markets to generate profit.
 In this process, sellers purchase a product at a lower price to then resell it at a higher price on another platform.

-Advantages and Disadvantages of Arbitrage
+Advantages and disadvantages of arbitrage

 Like any business model, retail or online arbitrage on Amazon has some advantages, but also a few downsides.